Easy Southern Candied Sweet Potatoes

 Like Sweet Potatoes?
 Be sure to add my Sweet Potato Casserole to your holiday table this year.

-Pecans: Sprinkle a few pecans over the top of the sweet potatoes before baking in the oven.
+• Sprinkle a few pecans over the top of the sweet potatoes before baking in the oven.

 Storage Tips For Leftover Candied Sweet Potatoes

-Bring potatoes to room temperature, then store all leftovers in an airtight container or wrapped in plastic wrap in the refrigerator.
+To store leftovers: Cool sweet potatoes, then place them in an airtight container or wrapped in plastic wrap in the refrigerator.
 They will keep for several days and are fantastic reheated to eat again.
-The best way to reheat these potatoes is in the oven, microwave, or stovetop.
-Refrigerate for 3-5 days.

 Be sure to check out my No-Bake Pumpkin Pie for a delicious holiday dessert.